sebsori/sebsori/README.md

 - 👋 Hi, I’m @sebsori
 - 👀 I’m interested in creating responsive content that's user-friendly and (if possible) state of the art
 - 🌱 I’m currently learning Python, JS and a lot of other things.
-- I'm studying in geospatial sciences and want to establish a solid foundation of knowledge
+- I'm studying in geospatial sciences and want to establish a solid foundation of knowledge in manipulating and showcasing data.